William T. Grant Scholars

 William T. Grant Foundation

-PI Eligibility: The William T. Grant Scholars Program is for early-career researchers in the social, behavioral, and health sciences.
-Applicants must have received their terminal degree within seven years of submitting their application.
+• Have received their terminal degree within seven years of submitting their application.
 In many scholarly disciplines this translates to a maximum of seven years following the award of the doctoral degree and includes time spent as a post-doctoral fellow.
+In medicine, the seven-year maximum is dated from the completion of the first residency.
+The award may not be used as a post-doctoral fellowship.

 The proposal will be prepared and submitted by Sponsored Research Services (SRS).